learn-co-curriculum/cssi-1.5-css-basics/README.md

 Conclusion / So What?
 CSS allows us to add styling to our page.
 Together, HTML and CSS give us the web as we know it.

-#Hints and Hurdles
+#Conclusion
-Test all your CSS examples first and know how you're going to live code them.
-It's easy to make mistakes here that are hard to get out of on the spot.
+Now you know how to add styling to your HTML pages.
+Use different types of selectors to change elements within your HTML page.

 #Labs
 Add CSS styling to your my_profile.html pages.
 Don't forget to reference your css stylesheet in the head of your HTML page using " reference to the external style sheet file.
 Copy and paste this into your my_profile.html page.
 It should be between the `<head>,</head>` tags
 ```